nuiiv/FL-Studio-Discord-RPC/README.md

 ## Supported Version

-This tool has been **tested only on FL Studio version 24.2.2 build 4597**.
+This tool has been **tested on FL Studio version 24.2.2 build 4597 and version 24.2.1 build 4526 (Should still work on similar versions due to AOB scanning)**.
 It may **not work properly on other versions**.
 If you encounter issues with other versions, feel free to **create an issue** in this repository.

 ## Configuration